opdavies/oliverdavies.uk/source/_pages/index.md

 I regularly <a href="/talks">give talks</a> at user groups and conferences, and am the current organiser of the <a href="https://www.phpsouthwales.uk">PHP South Wales</a> user group.

 I contribute to open source and maintain a variety of different projects.
 You can see these on my <a href="https://www.drupal.org/u/opdavies">Drupal.org</a> and <a href="https://github.com/opdavies">GitHub</a> accounts.

-## Availability

-- No full-time availability
-- No part-time availability
 </div>